 This is because families are getting ready to go back to school.

-Summer months means that Disney has longer hours so I suggest going to the park as soon as it opens.
+Summer months mean that Disney has longer hours so I suggest going to the park as soon as it opens.

-Just make sure that you have those Disney Fastpasses booked because you are going to need them!
+Just make sure that you use Genie + & Lightning Lane, because you are going to need them!

 Disney World Events in August